rebechen/Text-Mining-project/README.md

 Text Mining/Analytics on Data Science Industry.
 Data mining on the most valuable skills for finding a data jobs.
-Classification on Data Analyst, Data Engineer and Data Scientist via Bayes Rules, Logistic Regression.
+Classification on Data Analyst, Data Engineer and Data Scientist via Naive Bayes, Logistic Regression and Random Forest.